 From here, the set up process is easy.
 Follow these steps:

-- Go to www.helpareporter.com and click on “I’m a Source”.
+- Go to www.connectively.us and click on “join now”.

-- Fill out your basic information, including your name, email, and password.
+- Fill out your basic information, including your name and email.

-- Once you log in, click on “Expert” and then “Create Profile.”
-This is where you’ll enter your details including your bio, areas of expertise, and more.
-Make sure to provide accurate and relevant information to grab the attention of journalists.
+- This is where you’ll create your profile by entering details such as your bio, areas of expertise, and more.
+Provide accurate and relevant information to grab the attention of journalists.

-- Once you have completed the above steps, you are ready to receive queries via email, identify suitable opportunities and pitch your responses.
+- You’re all set.
+Once you’ve completed the above steps, you’ll be redirected to the web app where you can receive queries, identify suitable opportunities, and pitch your responses.

 Wait, identify opportunities?
 Yep.